hi-zhenyu/pytorch-sacred-template/README.md

 python run.py
 ```

-The we got the outputs:
+Then we got the outputs:

 ```
 INFO - pytorch - Running command 'run'